Transcript: Why Legal Transformation Fails

 The good news is that they're keen to catch up.
-In fact, our research suggests that, on average, general counsel has increased their investment in technology by 252% across the next two years.
-They'll spend majority of that, around about 75%, on automated self-service solutions for the business and the remainder on productivity tools to help their lawyers get the job done.
+In fact, our research suggests that, on average, General Counsel have increased their investment in technology by 252% across the next two years.
+They'll spend majority of that, around about 75%, on automated self-service solutions for the business and the remainder on productivity tools to help their Lawyers get the job done.

 Now, the good news is that those functions who've successfully introduced this report seven times higher client satisfaction than their peers and, indeed, are more likely to be first quartile in terms of productivity.

-The bad news is that, as a result of most general counsels not having much experience in vendor selection, solution design, change management, etc., a lot of them are setting themselves up for failure.
+The bad news is that, as a result of most General Counsel not having much experience in vendor selection, solution design, change management, etc., a lot of them are setting themselves up for failure.

-One of the most extraordinary things we see when we speak to general counsels around the world about their technology strategy is the amount of them that have either attempted, or about to attempt, to build something themselves.
+One of the most extraordinary things we see when we speak to General Counsel around the world about their technology strategy is the amount of them that have either attempted, or about to attempt, to build something themselves.

 Now, what drives them to do this is pretty simple, is when they go to the IT function, there's two biases the IT function have.
 One is they want to drive everyone to the enterprise tool, enterprise-wide solutions, whether that be an ERP system or platforms like Microsoft provide.